 The foreign ministry was handed to Marie Tumba Nzeza, a member of Tshisekedi's Union for Democracy and Social Progress (UDPS).

 She becomes only the second female foreign minister in the country's history.
-The first was Ekila Liyonda, who briefly served in the 1980s under former leader Mobutu Sese Seko.
+The first was Ekila Liyonda, who briefly served in the 1980s under former dictator Mobutu Sese Seko, who had renamed the country Zaire.

 Women have also been named in charge of the employment ministry and ministry for gender affairs.